processing/p5.sound.js-ARCHIVE/src/core/README.md

 ## [p5.Element.js](./p5.Element.js)

-Although p5.js is a general toolkit for all sorts of interactive art projects, in practice many p5.js sketches focus on rendering two dimensional graphics into a `<canvas>` element.
+Although p5.js is a general toolkit for all sorts of interactive art projects, in practice many p5.js sketches focus on rendering two dimensional into a `<canvas>` element.
 The `p5.Element.js` module is a wrapper around the browser's DOM API which is focused on the `<canvas>` element and also handles user input events like clicks and mouse movements.
 Conceptually, p5.js considers the sketch to be *the entire web page*.
 It's useful to separate `<canvas>` from the more general DOM because so many p5.js projects focus on `<canvas>` and this enables smaller [custom builds](https://github.com/processing/p5.js/blob/main/contributor_docs/custom_p5_build.md).

 # Rendering